nanoc/nanoc.app/content/doc/troubleshooting.md

 * You can set an explicit encoding in the Nanoc configuration file.
 This is the recommended approach, as it never hurts to be explicit.

-To set the encoding explicity in the site configuration, open <span class="filename">nanoc.yaml</span> (or <span class="filename">config.yaml</span> on older Nanoc sites) and navigate to the section where the data sources are defined.
+To set the encoding explicitly in the site configuration, open <span class="filename">nanoc.yaml</span> (or <span class="filename">config.yaml</span> on older Nanoc sites) and navigate to the section where the data sources are defined.
 Unless you have modified this section, you will find a single entry for the `filesystem` data source there.
 In this section, add something similar to `encoding: utf-8` (replacing `utf-8` with whatever you really want).
 It could look like this:

 	#!yaml
 	data_sources: